handu72/handu72/README.md

 - 👋 Hi, I’m @handu72
-- 👀 I’m interested in ... dsp and all thing about electronic.
+- 👀 I’m interested in ... sdr, dsp and all thing about electronic.
 - 🌱 I’m currently learning ... all day long.
 - 💞️ I’m looking to collaborate on ... things that make me happy.
 - 📫 How to reach me ...

-call on the phone... or write an Mail.
+call on the phone ... write an email ... or on ham radio band.

+db9ds vy 73

 <!---
 handu72/handu72 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.